The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 Understanding tea servings is essential to enhancing your tea experience.
 Whether you lean toward loose leaf or tea bags, knowing how to measure based on tea density can significantly improve your brews.

-With the serving guide in hand, confidently prepare your favorite types of tea, be they black, green, herbal, or fruit.
+With the serving guide in hand, confidently prepare your favourite types of tea, be they black, green, herbal, or fruit.
 Always adjust according to your personal preferences and feel free to experiment.

 Comments